-- 1) Ensures all diving is planned and conducted in accordance with all prescribed NOAA diving standards, policies, and procedures listed in this Manual, as well as all applicable OSHA standards outlined in 29 CFR 1910, Subpart T. - 2) Submits dive plans to UDS for approval. - Prohibits any diver from diving who, in the DM's opinion, exhibits problems of a physical or psychological nature that may compromise the safety of a diver or the dive team. - 4) Suspends diving operations when unusual hazards or environmental conditions adversely affect the safety of the diving operation. - 5) Ensures emergency procedures are established and clearly understood by all personnel before diving begins. - 6) Ensures all safety and emergency equipment is in working order and at the dive site. - 7) Ensures all divers are monitored after each dive for signs or symptoms of decompression sickness or other diving-related maladies.
+- 2.10.1 General. - A. DMs or LDs shall be in charge of all aspects of the diving operation at the dive site and shall: - 1) Have experience and training in the conduct of the assigned diving operation; - 2) Have authority over execution of on-site diving operations; and - 3) Be at the dive location. - B. DMs and LDs may dive as long as there is a qualified topside person, designated by the DM or LD, to render assistance in an emergency. - C. Duties and responsibilities are included in DM's performance plan. - D. The DM or LD may delegate administrative responsibilities listed in this Manual, but they are accountable for all actions taken by those designees.. - 2.10.2 Responsibilities. - A. Safety. - Ensures all diving is planned and conducted in accordance with all prescribed NOAA diving standards, policies, and procedures listed in this Manual, as well as all applicable OSHA standards outlined in 29 CFR 1910, Subpart T. - 2) Submits dive plans to UDS for approval. - Prohibits any diver from diving who, in the DM's opinion, exhibits problems of a physical or psychological nature that may compromise the safety of a diver or the dive team. - 4) Suspends diving operations when unusual hazards or environmental conditions adversely affect the safety of the diving operation. - 5) Ensures emergency procedures are established and clearly understood by all personnel before diving begins. - 6) Ensures all safety and emergency equipment is in working order and at the dive site. - 7) Ensures all divers are monitored after each dive for signs or symptoms of decompression sickness or other diving-related maladies.

-- 8) Reports all diving-related accidents and incidents as prescribed in this Manual and NAO 209-1. - 9) Coordinates with other known activities in the vicinity that are likely to interfere with diving operations. - Ensures all diver-worn equipment is properly configured in accordance with the standards outlined in this Manual. - 11) Obtains concurrence from the vessel captain and ensures all vessel pre-dive checklists (e.g., NOAA Form 57-03-22 Dive Operations Plan Safe Ship) have been completed prior to initiating diving operations when applicable. - 12) Conducts pre- and post-dive safety briefings. - 13) Assists in administration of DUSA program. - B. Management and Administration. - 1) Ensures files are maintained if delegated by the UDS. - 2) Ensures qualified individuals are assigned to fulfill all required diving and support positions.
+- 8) Reports all diving-related accidents and incidents as prescribed in this Manual and NAO 209-1. - 9) Coordinates with other known activities in the vicinity that are likely to interfere with diving operations. - 10) Ensures all diver-worn equipment is properly configured in accordance with the standards outlined in this Manual. - Obtains concurrence from the vessel operator and ensures all vessel pre-dive checklists (e.g., NOAA Form 57-03-22 Dive Operations Plan - Safe Ship) have been completed prior to initiating diving operations when applicable. - 12) Conducts pre- and post-dive safety briefings. - 13) Assists in administration of DUSA program. - B. Management and Administration. - 1) Ensures files are maintained if delegated by the UDS. - 2) Ensures qualified individuals are assigned to fulfill all required diving and support positions. - C. Training. - 1) Conducts operational training and skills evaluation check-out dives of divers as directed by the UDS. - 2) Ensures all dive team members have appropriate training and/or experience in the planned diving environment and/or conditions. - D. Standardized Equipment Program. - 1) Ensures all equipment is in safe operating condition, and required maintenance records are maintained if delegated by their UDS. - 2) Assists UDS in tracking SEP equipment and ensures gear is returned to NDC upon departure of divers from unit.

-C. Training.

-- 1) Conducts operational training and skills evaluation check-out dives of divers as directed by the UDS. - 2) Ensures all dive team members have appropriate training and/or experience in the planned diving environment and/or conditions. - D. Standardized Equipment Program. - 1) Ensures all equipment is in safe operating condition, and required maintenance records are maintained if delegated by their UDS. - 2) Assists UDS in tracking SEP equipment and ensures gear is returned to NDC upon departure of divers from unit.

-A. Divemaster.
+- A. Divemaster.

 - 1) Current or former NOAA certified diver unless authorized by the LODO.

 - 2) Completed the NOAA DM training program.

 - 3) Assigned by the UDS.